NdakoAdama/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE A script that prints the result of POWER divided by DIVIDE, followed by a new line.
 A script that displays the result of BREATH to the power LOVE A script to convert binary to decimal
+A script that prints all possible combinations of two letters, except oo